Brooks Cascadia 16 Review: All-Terrain Trail Running Shoes

-A top priority in 2023 is to find the best trail running shoes that I can use for hikes or trail running.
+A top priority in 2023 is to find the best trail running shoes for hikes and trail running.

 My focus is on durability, foot protection, breathability, traction, cushioning that lasts, and stability on technical terrain.